 You’ve arrived at the lodge.
 Now what?

-There are plenty of visitors that show up at the lodge with the sole purpose of doing nothing.
+There are plenty of visitors that show up at Storm Mountain Lodge with the sole purpose of doing nothing.
 They might light a fire in their room and curl up with a good book for several hours.
 And if you forgot to bring a book, no worries as there’s a great little gift shop onsite with lots of well-chosen titles.

 In the main lodge, there’s a common area with a big fireplace and lots of comfy seating.
 Retire here for an hour or two and enjoy drinks and some conversation with fellow guests.

-Throw on a pair of snowshoes (provided) and walk the roughly 3 km trail in the vicinity of the lodge.
+Throw on a pair of snowshoes (provided) and walk the roughly 3 km trail in the vicinity of Storm Mountain Lodge.

 As the lodge is only about 10 minutes off the Trans-Canada Highway, it’s easy to do a day trip into Banff or Lake Louise.
 People we chatted with had been to Lake Louise to see the ice sculptures.
 Radium Hot Springs isn’t far away either.
 It’s a beautiful drive through Kootenay National Park to reach the hot springs.
 And in the summer there are loads of hiking opportunities in both Banff and Kootenay National Parks.